builders-blueprint-series/from-coder-to-engineer/front/contents-at-a-glance.md

 Builder's Blueprint:

-From Code to Software
+From Code to Software - Golden Gate
-From Code to Components
+From Code to Components - Brooklyn
-From Code to Patterns
+From Code to Patterns - Tower
+From Code to Architecture - Pont du Gard
-From Code to Construction
+From Code to Clouds - Coronado/Sunshine Skyway

 ![Bridge](title_cover.png)